Listen to an audio file of this tool.

 Step 2.
 Teach New Skills by Interactive Modeling

-As parents, it’s easy to forget that children/teens are learning to perform everyday, typical tasks with greater independence each year of their lives.
+As a parent or someone in a parenting role, it’s easy to forget that children/teens are learning to perform everyday, typical tasks with greater independence each year of their lives.
 Learning about developmental milestones can help a parent know which tasks might be more difficult.
-Here are some examples:

-- Eleven-year-olds can have higher energy and require more movement (i.e. vacuuming the carpet and mowing the lawn can align well).
-They prefer to learn new skills versus refine known/previous skills (so you might think about new skills they could learn that might motivate them).
+- Eleven-year-olds can have higher energy and require more movement (vacuuming the carpet and mowing the lawn can align well).
+They prefer to learn new skills versus refine known/previous skills (so, you might think about new skills they could learn that will motivate them).

-- Fourteen-year-olds crave being with parents while needing their own independence and identity; so think about family chores that can be accomplished as a team with a plan but be sure and give the teen their own independent tasks for which to be responsible.
-They are invested in larger world justice issues so you might make the connection between service at home and being able to serve in the greater world.
-This is the age that if teens don’t have a strong sense of belonging with family and friends, they can move toward more high-risk behaviors such as drugs and alcohol.
+- Fourteen-year-olds crave being with parents while needing their own independence and identity; so, think about family chores that can be accomplished as a team with a plan, but be sure to give the teen their own independent tasks for which they are responsible.
+They are invested in larger social justice issues, so you might make the connection between service at home and being able to serve in the greater world.
+This is the age that if teens don’t have a strong sense of belonging with family and friends, they can move toward more high-risk behaviors such as those involving drugs and alcohol.
 Finding ways to make loving connections and care for your home and family life together is a critical prevention strategy!

 - Though children/teens would often like to appear fully capable and independent, they are still learning the tasks of family life.
 Consider: “If my child/teen left our house and lived away from us today, would they know how to do a load of laundry, how to pay for utilities and rent, and prepare three healthy meals a day?”
 Thinking about what tasks they’ll need to be able to do when they are on their own can offer you guidance on areas to step up their responsibilities.
 When you’ve identified those areas, you’ll need to teach them to do those new tasks.